inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 # Framework Mosh Pit
 There are multilpe *frameworks* to choose from:
 - **Django** - a highly abstracted full-stack framework.
 It is robust and secure, but way too bulky for such a simple app.
-I already worked with Django, and I want to try something new.
+- **FastAPI** - a microframework that is focused on performance and is targeted at creating efficient API endpoints.
+It could be used but may need additional dependencies for creating webUIs or an additional front-end framework.
 - **Flask** - a microframework that still nontheless provides all the necessary components for a simple app: URL routing, request handling, session management, testing.
-Also, I want to try it :)
+Since our web app is more user-oriented and doesn't require intensive optimization, Flask is appropriate.
 - There are many other *frameworks*, but they are much less popular and therefore have less support and project (therefore less training data for ChatGPT, which is problematic, since I already forgot how to write code myself).

 So, I decided on using **Flask**, since it provides all the necessary abstraction for quickly writing a simple website while staying relatively light-weight.